 The IM K–5 Math beta pilot for the 2020–21 school year is now accepting applications.

 Participants of the pilot get early access to the highly anticipated K–5 math curriculum, provide feedback to the curriculum and professional learning to influence future versions, and will be a part of a community that is committed to creating a world where learners know, use, and enjoy mathematics.

 Maureen D. O’Connell

-Maureen Durkin O’Connell is in her 23rd year of teaching at the Paul F. Doyon Memorial School in Ipswich, MA.
-For the past five years she has served as Math Specialist.
-Prior to that she taught grades 2 and 3.
+Maureen Durkin O’Connell spent 24 fabulous years teaching children at the Paul F. Doyon Memorial School in Ipswich, MA.
+After 17 years as a classroom teacher, she served as K-5 Math Specialist.
+As an IM K–5 Math alpha and beta pilot teacher and coach, she was dazzled by the impact of the curriculum on students’ math identity, understanding, and discourse.
+During hybrid learning she taught IM remotely with students in Grades K-5.
+Maureen is dedicated to making math irresistible through a joyful community and high-quality and equitable instruction.
 She has an A.B. from Smith College in Education and Child Study and her M.A. in Education of the Deaf and Hearing Impaired from Gallaudet University where she worked as a training specialist.
 She is an eternal optimist, a life long learner, autism advocate and proud mother of two.
-Maureen is dedicated to making math irresistible.
+She loves walking beautiful Crane Beach with her Bernedoodle.